 This page gives practical procedures to install and run an emulator for the Tandy Color Computer (1, 2 or 3) under a GNU/Linux operating system.

 MESS is part of MAME, the arcade emulator.
-The source code for both, as of version 0.158, is contained in mame0158.zip.
-This version requires SDL2, for which there are apparently no precompiled packages for Ubuntu 12.04, so I compiled it from sources, as explained below.
+Recent versions require SDL2, for which there are apparently no precompiled packages for my version of Ubuntu, so I compiled it from sources, as explained below.

 If your GNU/Linux distribution provides precompiled SDL2 and SDL2_ttf packages, you should try them first.
 As of February 2015, I had not found such packages for Ubuntu 12.04, so I installed them from the sources.
 Here is what worked for me: